microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ```

 ### -Url
-Relative URL of the Power BI entity you want to access.
-Example if you wanted https://api.powerbi.com/v1.0/myorg/groups then specify 'groups'.
+Relative or absolute URL of the Power BI entity you want to access.
+Example if you wanted https://api.powerbi.com/v1.0/myorg/groups then specify 'groups' or pass in the entire URL.

 ```yaml
 Type: String